alessandroleite/formulaj/README.md

   * Functions are instances of _formulaj.expression.function.Function_.
   * The return of a function is a _formulaj.expression.Decimal_.
-  * To create a function you can extended the class _formulaj.expression.function.math.FunctionSupport_ and write the code in the method __eval__.
+  * To create a function you can extended the class _formulaj.expression.function.math.FunctionSupport_ and write its code in the method __eval__.
 For instance:

-	public class MyFunction extends FunctionSupport<Decimal>
+	public class Times extends FunctionSupport<Decimal>
 	{
 		/**
-		* Creates an instance of the {@link MyFunction} function.
+		* Creates an object of the {@link Times} function.
 		*/
-		public MyFunction()
+		public Times()
 		{
 		   super(2);
 		}